 In 1840 New Zealand became a British colony.
-At first it was part of the colony of New South Wales, but soon became a colony in its own right.
+At first it was part of the colony of New South Wales, but it soon became a colony in its own right.
 It was ruled by a governor who was appointed by Britain.

 The role of the colonial government was to govern British settlers, and also to protect Māori from the settlers.
 The settlers wanted the government to encourage development and further immigration, and they also wanted to acquire Māori land.